hclbaur/sdt-core/docs/SPECIFICATION.md

 #### dateTime

 <code><i>date-time</i> sdt:dateTime( <i>string</i> )</code><br>

 A constructor function that returns a date-time as a <i>string</i> in extended ISO-8601 format.
-Real date-time objects are currently not supported by SDT, so all date and time functions operate on strings.
+Real date-time objects are currently not supported, so all date and time functions operate on strings instead.

 If the argument is a string compliant with extended ISO-8601 format, this function returns a local or zoned date-time string in ISO_LOCAL_DATE_TIME or ISO_OFFSET_DATE_TIME format, or it will throw an exception if no date-time string can be constructed.